meganbontrager/climate-data-retrieval/README.md

 2. Plugging your location data into data sources to get climate time series.

-3. Reformat these time series so that you can calculate a variety of climate values.
+3. Reformating these time series so that you can calculate a variety of climate variables.

 Sample data are localities of *Caulanthus anceps* downloaded from the Consortium of California Herbaria.